Theory of rare-earth Kramers magnets on a Shastry-Sutherland lattice: dimer phases in presence of strong spin-orbit coupling

-In this and the following subsections, we discuss the experimental signatures of singlet and triplet dimer phases in the presence of external magnetic fields.
-To simplify our discussions, we assume that the system lies deep within the dimer phase and the inter-dimer interactions can be ignored compared to the intra-dimer ones.
+We have shown that two distinct dimerized phases, the singlet and triplet dimer phases, can be stabilized in the ground-state phase diagram and can be characterized by different representations under spatial symmetries.
+The singlet dimer phase is usually stabilized when the intra-dimer interaction is antiferromagnetic and of either Heisenberg or XXZ-type.
+It has been widely studied in systems with SS and/or bilayer lattices , where physics such as magnon Bose-Einstein condensation and the Higgs excitations are involved \cite{mcclarty2017topological,fukumoto2000two,lohofer2015dynamical,zhang2024large,zapf2014bose,totsuka2001low}.
+In contrast, triplet dimer phases have not been investigated in prior studies, to our knowledge.
+In the following, we discuss the experimental signatures of singlet and triplet dimer phases.
 A comparison on distinct experimental behaviors of singlet and triplet dimer phases is summarized in Tab. \ref{tab:compare}.

-We first discuss the stability of the singlet and triplet dimer phases under a small external magnetic field.
-As mentioned previously, in our Kramers systems the coupling to the magnetic field takes complicated forms, with the out-of-plane and in-plane field components coupled to the uniform and staggered dipolar magnetizations, respectively.
+\subsect{Stability of dimer phases under small fields} We first discuss the stability of the singlet and triplet dimer phases under a small external magnetic field.
+To simplify our discussions, we assume that the system lies deep in the dimer phase and the inter-dimer interactions can be ignored compared to the intra-dimer ones.
+As shown in Eqs.~\eqref{eq:001 zeeman}-\eqref{eq:-110 zeeman}, in our Kramers systems the coupling to the magnetic field takes complicated forms, with the out-of-plane and in-plane field components coupled to the uniform and staggered dipolar magnetizations, respectively.
 In the following we will discuss these two cases separately.

 Note that within each unit cell there are two dimers denoted by the dimer indices $\delta=A,B$.
-When an external magnetic field is applied in the out-of-plane {[}001{]} direction, each dimer couples to the external field in a uniform way according to Eq. (\ref{eq:001 zeeman}).
+When an external magnetic field is applied along the out-of-plane {[}001{]} direction, each dimer couples to the external field in a uniform way according to Eq. (\ref{eq:001 zeeman}).
 Therefore, it is sufficient to consider only a single dimer, say, the $\delta=B$ dimer formed by RE$_{0}$ and RE$_{2}$.
 The Zeeman coupling along the $[001]$ field direction takes the form

 and is represented in the matrix form with the dimer basis $\psi\equiv ^{T}$: